 Once we were finished, Tania told me to gently open my eyes before she began to explain everything she felt.
 One of the first questions she asked me was if I was close to my grandfather.
-I answered that I was close to both sides, but my mom's dad had passed within the last few years.
+I answered that I was close to my grandfathers on both sides, but my mom's dad had passed within the last few years.
 She proceeded to tell me that she felt him by my right ear (she described it as a warm feeling).
-I thought this a little bizarre as my grandfather had a stroke in the left side of his body, so only had use of the right side.
-My "guide" was the word she used to explain it.
+I thought this a little bizarre, as my grandfather had a stroke in the left side of his body, so he only had use of the right side.
+My "guide," was the word she used to explain it.
 Tania also added that I was holding onto a lot of grief, anxiety, and negative energy relating to something traumatic that happened to me as a child.

-This struck me as I've only ever visited a psychic once before, who also told me I had endured something very traumatic as a child.
-I've always thought it was BS (I had a happy childhood, as far as I'm concerned), but just this morning a friend of mine (after I debriefed her about my Reiki experience) suggested I ask my mom about my birth, as often a traumatic birth will stay with you for life.
+This struck me, as I've only ever visited a psychic once before, who also told me I had endured something very traumatic as a child.
+I've always thought it was b.s.
+(I had a happy childhood, as far as I'm concerned), but just this morning, a friend of mine (after I debriefed her about my reiki experience) suggested I ask my mom about my birth, as often a traumatic birth will stay with you for life.
 I didn't even need to call my mom—I knew that I was yanked out with forceps, resulting in back problems that have plagued me for the greater part of my life.
 I'd like to note that Tania also made a point of calling out that physical issues with my back were causing me not to breathe deeply.
-This really made a lot of sense and was kind of a light bulb moment for me.
+This really made a lot of sense and was kind of a lightbulb moment for me.

-The average cost of a single Reiki session is anywhere between $60-$90.
+The average cost of a single reiki session is anywhere between $60-$90.
 As always, this cost can vary by your location, the treatment center, and your practitioner.
 Your cost will also vary based on the length of your treatment, which can range anywhere from 30 minutes to an hour and a half.

 The Final Takeaway

-Overall, I think it was incredible and I'll definitely be going back (maybe after I work on my "focus" areas to see if Tania notices anything different).
-I do think it's best to go in with an open mind, which I did, but it was amazing to have one person so dedicated and in tune with I was feeling internally—both consciously and subconsciously.
+Overall, I think it was incredible, and I'll definitely be going back (maybe after I work on my "focus" areas to see if Tania notices anything different).
+I do think it's best to go in with an open mind, which I did, but it was amazing to have one person so dedicated and in tune with what I was feeling internally—both consciously and subconsciously.
 Tania brought to light a lot of issues I didn't even know I was dealing with.
-If you're feeling low, stressed, defeated, or generally down, I really can't recommend it enough.
+If you're feeling low, stressed, defeated, or generally down, I really can't recommend reiki enough.
 Likewise, if you're looking for an overall detoxing experience, it's 100 percent worth booking.
 Tania says it's actually more detoxifying than some massages.